Census of Population

 On census night, one person in each household or property must count everyone present and fill out the census form.
 This includes night visitors and those not usually resident there.
 A declaration on each form must also be signed.

 If there will be no-one present on the night, please inform your enumerator and they will give you a Form E to fill out.
 The form is available in English and Irish.
-Information on the census is available in 22 other languages.
-There are also accessible versions of the form available if you have need them.
+Information on the census is available in other languages and accessible versions of the form are available if you need them.